 After reviewing the press advisory, available below, from Delaware’s House and Senate leadership regarding the unanticipated postponement of the Joint Finance Committee meetings, I felt compelled to analyze what message was intended by this action.
-I consider most of the DEFAC revenue subcommittee report as a regurgitation of failed economic ideas and a further redistribution of wealth to corporations at the expense of the needy and literally taken from the ALEC playbook.
+I consider most of the DEFAC revenue subcommittee report as a regurgitation of failed economic ideas and a further redistribution of wealth to corporations at the expense of the needy and literally taken from the ALEC playbook for corporate welfare.
 This report, referenced by leadership as a panacea for economic stability in Delaware, is based almost solely on the concerns and wants of the corporate world and has been literally transposed in to the current budget proposals.

 Numerous examples of the flawed corporatist economics are found on these pages of the report.